The Medicine Man (Dallin)

-The Medicine Man is an 1899 bronze equestrian statue by Cyrus E. Dallin.
-It is located in Fairmount Park, Dauphin Street, west of 33rd Street, Philadelphia, and portrays an indigenous American medicine man.
+The Medicine Man is an 1899 bronze equestrian statue by Cyrus Edwin Dallin located on Dauphin Street, west of 33rd Street, in Fairmount Park in Philadelphia.
+The statue portrays an indigenous American medicine man.

 The Medicine Man is the second of four prominent sculptures of indigenous people on horseback known as The Epic of the Indian, which also includes A Signal of Peace (1890), Protest of the Sioux (1904), and Appeal to the Great Spirit (1908).

 History

 The Medicine Man, cast in 1899, was exhibited at the 1899 Paris Salon, where it was placed away from other sculptures against a "background of greenery," which was meant to confer honor.
 The statue was praised by international critics, and was a favorite among visitors.
 A year later, it won a silver medal at the 1900 Paris Exposition Universelle.
 The Austrian government sought to purchase the statue, but it was ultimately purchased by the Association for Public Art (formerly the Fairmount Park Art Association) in Philadelphia, Pennsylvania, for $6,000.
 Dallin himself selected the site for the sculpture in East Fairmount Park.

 At the time Dallin began working on his first Native American monument, A Signal of Peace, in 1889 in Paris, Buffalo Bill's Wild West Show was based out of Neuilly, France for seven months.
 Dallin made "life drawings of several of these performers," who were mostly Lakotas, and these drawings served as the models for A Signal of Peace.
 The model for The Medicine Man is unknown, but the Association for Public Art in Philadelphia associates Buffalo Bill's Wild West Shows with Dallin's production of Native American sculptures in France.

 The context of the "growing European interest in representations of American Indians spurred by Buffalo Bill's Wild West tours" informs European attraction to Dallin's work, especially the Austrian government's interest in purchasing The Medicine Man.

 Dallin's vocalized opposition to US policies surrounding treatment of Native Americans and his experience growing up in Utah also shaped his interest in Native American subjects.

 Like many of Dallin's most popular works, The Medicine Man was not done on commission.
 John C. Ewers, an ethnologist who specialized in the American Plains Indians, asserts that Dallin executed so many works on speculation because he felt "impelled to do so," and found "little difficulty in finding a market for them."

 A reduced edition was produced by the Gorham Foundry.
 An example cast by the Gruet foundry in Paris is in the Amon Carter Museum.